-- 2. Press the CHARGE mode switch. - > The lighting lamp is changed from FLOAT to EQUAL to indicate operating in the equalizing mode. - > The charging mode can be switched between FLOAT and EQUAL alternately. - When the equalizing charge is completed, returns to the floating mode automatically.
+- Press the MODE switch. - > The lighting lamp is changed from FLOAT to EQUAL to indicate operating in the equalizing mode. - > The charging mode can be switched between FLOAT and EQUAL alternately. - When the equalizing charge is completed, returns to the floating mode automatically.